logansarathy/pm-brain/README.md

 # React + TypeScript + Vite

-This template provides knvjdbhjsvhjda minimal setup to get React working in Vite with HMR and some Oxlint rules.
+This template provides  minimal setup to get React working in Vite with HMR and some Oxlint rules.

 Currently, two official plugins are available: